ovotech/circleci-orbs/terraform/README.md

 For the gcloud provider, set GCLOUD_SERVICE_KEY to be a GCP service account key.
 You can also set GOOGLE_PROJECT_ID and GOOGLE_COMPUTE_ZONE.

-If GITHUB_USERNAME and GITHUB_TOKEN environment variables are set, a comment is made on an open PR with the plan.
-Merging the PR approves the plan.
+If GITHUB_USERNAME and GITHUB_TOKEN environment variables are set, the `plan` command will add a comment on an open PR with the plan.

-If github credentials are not set the apply step will fail, as it can't find the approved plan.
-You can instead set auto_approve to true to apply the current plan anyway.
+By default, when using the `apply` command the plan must have been approved by being merged from a PR that has had a comment added by a previous `plan` command.
+If the plan is not found or has drifted, then the `apply` command will fail.

+This is to ensure that the orb only applies changes that have been reviewed by a human.

+You can disable this behaviour by setting `auto_approve: true` in the `apply` step, which will always apply any terraform changes.

 Available commands:
 - plan